 - Clean the tipper bed with a broom to clear the floor of debris maintaining the smooth surface, essential in allowing the load to slip when tipping. - Brush off the body edges and generally clean around the bodyside and / or tailboard apertures to ensure the side and tailboard can be closed without jamming. - If used on muddy/dirty sites, always wash down wheels, rear taillights, license plate and lamps before joining the public highway.
-A potential traffic offence will be created if the vehicle is driven with obscured lights or license plate. - Perform a visual check for damage. - Re-apply sheeting (if fitted) or fold, roll and store until required. - Switch off hazard warning lights. - Turn the Isolation Switch OFF.
+A potential traffic offence will be created if the vehicle is driven with obscured lights or license plate. - Perform a visual check for damage. - Re-apply sheeting (if fitted) or fold, roll and store until required. - Switch off hazard warning lights. - Turn the Isolation Switch OFF and stow the wanderlead in locating bracket on drivers 'B' pillar.

-Rear Tipping:
+Rear Tipping